 The trail itself is pretty short and not very difficult – it takes about an hour and a half, maybe a little more to reach the castle and get back to Hohenschwangau.
 It is a bit steep at times and that’s the only reason it’s rated as a moderately difficult trail.
 Along the way you will pass by a majestic waterfall – cross Mary’s Bridge for spectacular views of the magnificent castle and the gorge.

-The Schluchtensteig hike is a long-distance trail through the Southern Black Forest Nature Park.
+The Schluchtensteig hike is a long-distance trail through the Southern Black Forest National Park.
 It is divided into six different stages and each of the stages represents a day on the trail.
 The stages are all around 20 kilometers, which comes down to about 5-6 hours of hiking every day.
 The entire trail is 119 kilometers long and is very challenging at times.

 Certain parts of this Black Forest hike are exposed along rocky gorges and surefootedness is an absolute must.
 Some parts also feature very steep descents, You can do the entire trail without any technical equipment, but you will need lots of food and drink since certain stages don’t offer any refreshments along the way.